vmiljkov/ard-auto-lamp/README.md

 # ard-auto-lamp
-Small Arduino project that includes ethernet, relay, PIR sensor, pushbutton, temperature sensor and of course the lamp Soon more to come
+Small Arduino project that includes ethernet, relay, PIR sensor, pushbutton, temperature sensor and of course the lamp.
+Soon more to come